 Occupational health and safety managers work with the Occupational Safety and Health Administration (OSHA) in order to keep a close watch on employer compliance with employee safety policies.
 In collaboration with health administration teams, these community health workers are involved with the removal of harmful biological or chemical agents.
 These managers provide guidance and advisement in coming up with ways to meet OSHA regulations and control potentially dangerous situations or items.
 A bachelor's degree and knowledge of specific occupational hazards, laws and regulations is required of professionals holding this job.

-The U.S. Bureau of Labor Statistics (BLS), reports that in 2014, 29% of occupational health and safety specialists were employed by government agencies and the rest were scattered among private companies.
-In 2015, the BLS reported the mean annual salary for this profession to be $71,790 and job growth is predicted to be slower than average for all occupations with an increase of only 4% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS), reports that in 2018, 0.35% of occupational health and safety specialists were employed by government agencies and the rest were scattered among private companies.
+In 2018, the BLS reported the mean annual salary for this profession to be $74,940 and job growth is predicted to be about average for all occupations with an increase of only 6% between 2018 and 2028.

 Health educators provide information to community members regarding general healthcare, disease prevention and wellness as well as other health concerns particular to a community.
 Programming may cover such topics as sexual health, diet and exercise, child vaccinations or the benefits of early health screenings.
 Depending on the type of health education position, regular duties may include writing and designing media, giving lessons or presentations, organizing events, planning curricula, conducting research or working on legislation.

 A community health major can lead to a career as an environmental health officer, health and safety manager, or health educator, all of which involve eliminating or managing environmental, workplace or community health and safety risks.
-From 2014-2024, the job growth projected for environmental health officers and health educators is 11% and 13% respectively, which is faster than average when compared to all occupations.
-The job growth expected for health and safety managers will be 4%, which is slower than average, for the same time period.
+From 2018-2028, the job growth projected for environmental health officers and health educators is 8% and 11% respectively, which is faster than average when compared to all occupations.
+The job growth expected for health and safety managers will be 6%, which is as fast the average, for the same time period.